-As of September 30, 2020, the Company had combined balances of cash, cash equivalents, short term and long-term investments of \$52,175,000 as compared to \$47,508,000 as of September 30, 2019.
-As of September 30, 2020, our principal source of liquidity was our cash and cash equivalents and short-term investments.
-Those sources total \$27,032,000 as of September 30, 2020, compared to \$23,606,000, as of September 30, 2019.
-Investments considered long-term were \$25,143,000 as of September 30, 2020, compared to \$23,902,000 as of September 30, 2019.
-Our excess cash is invested mainly in certificates of deposit, and money market accounts.
-Substantially all of our funds are insured by the FDIC.
+As of September 30, 2021, the Company had combined balances of cash, cash equivalents, short term and long-term investments of \$60,503,000 compared to \$52,175,000 as of September 30, 2020.
+As of September 30, 2021, our principal source of liquidity was our cash and cash equivalents and short-term investments.
+Those sources total \$23,590,000 as of September 30, 2021 compared to \$27,032,000 as of September 30, 2020.
+Investments considered long-term were \$36,913,000 as of September 30, 2021 compared to \$25,143,000 as of September 30, 2020.
+Our excess cash is invested mainly in certificates of deposit backed by the FDIC, U.S. Treasury securities and money market accounts.
 We believe the combined balances of short-term cash and investments along with long-term investments provide a more accurate indication of our available liquidity.
-We had no long-term debt obligations as of September 30, 2020 or 2019, respectively.
+We had no long-term debt obligations as of September 30, 2021 or 2020, respectively.

 We believe our existing cash equivalents and short-term investments, along with cash flow from operations, will be sufficient to meet our working capital and investment requirements beyond the next 12 months.
 The Company intends on utilizing its available cash and assets primarily for its continued organic growth and potential future strategic transactions, as well as execution of the share repurchase program adopted by our Board of Directors.
 The share repurchase program was originally adopted on November 13, 2014 with \$8,000,000 authorized for common stock repurchases.
 On April 25, 2017, our Board of Directors increased the authorization to \$12,000,000 of common stock.
-In April 2020, to further ensure our financial stability in response to COVID-19, the Company suspended its share repurchase program.
+In April 2020, in response to COVID-19, the Company suspended its share repurchase program.
+During the year ended September 30, 2021, the Company did not repurchase any shares under the stock repurchase program.